Equity and Inclusion

 More Equity & Inclusion documents

 Discussion of issues related to equity and inclusion in instruction on campus

-During remote instruction, equity and inclusion in course design and teaching are key to success for all students.
+In teaching, equity and inclusion in course design and teaching are key to success for all students.
 The four core elements below will help you to increase student persistence, retention, and satisfaction.
 Start with any of the four, based on your own needs and situation.

 Design - Our remote students should enjoy freedom from biases or assumptions that negatively affect their motivations, opportunities, and accomplishments.
 We have a collective duty to be proactive in addressing achievement gaps, challenges, and barriers that affect student success.
-Learn how to apply Universal Design for Learning (UDL) to lower barriers and increase remote-student engagement.
+Learn how to apply Universal Design for Learning (UDL) to lower barriers and increase student engagement.

 Pedagogy - Learn concrete tips for how to approach new-to-us interactions and ways of teaching and learning with support, compassion, and inclusivity — while maintaining the rigor of your discipline.